Bolam Lake Country Park - General Visitor Information

 Bolam Lake is situated in the heart of the beautiful Northumberland countryside surrounded by historic landscape and dramatic views.
 It has lakeside, woodland and open grassed areas for all to enjoy.
 The lakeside walk is accessible for wheelchairs and pushchairs.

 The Visitor Centre is a good starting point for your visit and is open every weekend and school holidays from 10.30 am.
 There is a shop which sells gifts, books and distributes leaflets.
 There is also a cafe serving sandwiches, soup and cakes.
-There are 3 car parks for which there is a charge of £1.40 for up to 2 hours and £2.80 all day.
-An annual permit is available.
+There are 3 car parks and the parking is free.

 The lake offers something for everyone.
 You can feed the swans from the jetties, sail a canoe or fish (please see information on watersports).
 Bring a picnic or walk through the peaceful, mature woodland where you may glimpse red squirrels.